On rigid origami III: local rigidity analysis: First-order rigidity

-For each single creased paper, $\boldsymbol{p}_j=[a_j;b_j;c_j]$ is the direction vector of inner crease $\boldsymbol{\rho}_j$ measured in the global coordinate system, pointing outside the single creased paper.
-For a single-hole creased paper, $\boldsymbol{O}_j$ is the position of vertex on the hole incident to $\boldsymbol{\rho}_j$ measured in the global coordinate system.
-The derivation is shown in Appendix \ref{append: 2}.
+where $\boldsymbol{x}_j=[x_{1j};x_{2j};x_{3j}]$ is the direction (column) vector of the inner crease $\rho_j$ measured in a global coordinate system, pointing away from this hole. $\boldsymbol{O}_j$ is the position of vertex on the hole incident to $\rho_j$ measured in the global coordinate system (figure \ref{fig: single vertex and hole}).
+The derivation is provided in Section S2 of the supplementary material.

-With the first-order derivative, it is possible to write the error of consistency constraints when there is a perturbation of folding angles at a rigidly folded state $(\boldsymbol{\rho}, \lambda)$ (take $T_n$ as example).
-The first-order error can be regarded as the sum of rotation around each inner crease and the sum of displacements around each hole, which are illustrated in Figure \ref{fig: ring}.

-From equations \eqref{eq: Jacobian 1} and \eqref{eq: Jacobian 2}, only choosing non-diagonal elements from each equation \eqref{eq: consistency 1} or from the top left $3 \times 3$ of \eqref{eq: consistency 2} could result in a valid first-order derivative, which corresponds with the direction of ``speed'' for this system.
-Therefore we choose elements $\{(3,2), (1,3), (2,1)\}$ as independent constraints from each equation \eqref{eq: consistency 1} and elements $\{(3,2), (1,3), (2,1), (1,4), (2,4), (3,4)\}$ as independent constraints from each equation \eqref{eq: consistency 2}, and write their collection as $\boldsymbol{A}(\boldsymbol{\rho})=\boldsymbol{0}$.
-The Jacobian of $\boldsymbol{A}(\boldsymbol{\rho})=\boldsymbol{0}$ is denoted as $\rm{J}\boldsymbol{A}$, traditionally it is named as the \textit{rigidity matrix}.
-If a creased paper has $I$ inner vertices, $J$ inner creases and $H$ holes, the number of equations is $3I+6H$, and the number of variables is $J$, hence the size of $\rm{J}\boldsymbol{A}$ is $(3I+6H) \times J$.
-Note that now the solution space is larger than $W_{P,C}$.
-If verifying the solution of $\boldsymbol{A}(\boldsymbol{\rho})=\boldsymbol{0}$ with equations \eqref{eq: consistency 1} and \eqref{eq: consistency 2}, the result could be some rotation matrices containing 0 and $\pm 1$ apart from the Identity, but they can be easily removed.